PoinT GOResearch

 Periodization for Power: Training Phase Programming Guide

 How to periodize power training for peak athletic performance.
-Phase-by-phase programming with volume, intensity, and velocity targets.
+Phase-by-phase programming with volume, intensity, and velocity targets for all training levels.

 PoinT GO Research Team··9 min read